 This guidebook goes beyond people analytics to provide a research-based, practice-tested methodology for doing relational analytics, based on the science of relational coordination.

 We are witnessing a revolution in people analytics, where data are used to identify and leverage human talent to drive performance outcomes.
-Today’s workplace is interdependent, and individuals drive performance through networks that span department, organization and sector boundaries.
-This book shares the relational coordination framework, a validated scalable analytic tool which has been used successfully across dozens of countries and industries to understand, measure and influence networks of relationships in organizations, and which can be applied at any level in the private and public sectors worldwide.
+Today’s workplace is interdependent, however, and individuals drive performance through networks that span department, organization and sector boundaries.
+This book shares the relational coordination framework, with a validated scalable analytic tool that has been used successfully across dozens of countries and industries to understand, measure and influence networks of relationships in and across organizations, and which can be applied at any level in the private and public sectors worldwide.

-Graduate students and practitioners in human resource management, organizational behavior, engineering, and network analysis will appreciate the methodology and hands-on guidance this book provides, with its focus on identifying and building networks of talent.
+Graduate students and practitioners in human resource management, health policy and management, organizational behavior, engineering and network analysis will appreciate the methodology and hands-on guidance this book provides, with its focus on identifying, analyzing and building networks of productive interdependence.

 Online resources include data appendices and statistical commands that can be used to conduct all these analyses in readers’ own organizations.

-Chapter 1: From People Analytics to Relational Analytics; Chapter 2: The Theory of Relational Coordination; Chapter 3: Evidence About the Outcomes and Predictors of Relational Coordination; Chapter 4: Choosing a Research/Evaluation Design to Answer Your Questions; Chapter 5: Measuring Relational Coordination; Chapter 6: Constructing Relational Coordination Variables; Chapter 7: Visualizing and Analyzing Relational Coordination with Matrices and Networks; Chapter 8: Measuring the Organizational Structures that Shape Relational Coordination; Chapter 9: Analyzing the Outcomes and Predictors of Relational Coordination; Chapter 10: Leveraging Relational Analytics to Create Positive Change; Chapter 11: Moving Forward with Research and Action; References; Appendices Available Online at http://relationalanalytics.net; Standard Relational Coordination Survey; Short Form Relational Coordination Survey; Relational Coordination Survey with Clients Included; Relational Coordination Survey with Leaders Included; Relational Coordination Survey for Individual Clients; Relational Coordination Survey for Multi-Stage Work Processes; Relational Coordination Survey for Cross-Organizational Work Processes; Organizational structures Assessment Tool (OSAT); STATA Commands to Analyze Relational Coordination Data; STATA Commands to Analyze RC Outcomes and Predictors
+Chapter 1: From People Analytics to Relational Analytics; Chapter 2: The Theory of Relational Coordination; Chapter 3: Evidence About the Outcomes and Predictors of Relational Coordination; Chapter 4: Choosing a Research/Evaluation Design to Answer Your Questions; Chapter 5: Measuring Relational Coordination; Chapter 6: Constructing Relational Coordination Variables; Chapter 7: Visualizing and Analyzing Relational Coordination with Matrices and Networks; Chapter 8: Measuring the Organizational Structures that Shape Relational Coordination; Chapter 9: Analyzing the Outcomes and Predictors of Relational Coordination; Chapter 10: Leveraging Relational Analytics to Create Positive Change; Chapter 11: Moving Forward with Research and Action; References; Appendices available at http://www.rcsurveyhelp.info.

 It is rare that a book is of equal relevance and value to both the practice and research communities.
 Relational Analytics is one such book.
 Grounded in the theory, research and measures of both relational coordination and social network analysis, its major contribution will be in bringing practitioners and researchers closer together in co-producing knowledge to improve organizational performance.